The-Job-Market-Experience/Job_Market_App/README.md

    For Windows:

-   !download the installer using PowerShell and then run it manually!
+   Download the installer using PowerShell and then run it manually!
     - Open PowerShell as Administrator: Search for PowerShell in the Start menu, right-click it, and select "Run as administrator".
     - To download Docker for Windows, use the ```Invoke-WebRequest``` command in PowerShell.
 First, obtain the latest installer URL from the Docker website.
 Then execute the following command, replacing "<URL>" with the actual download link:
       powershell: ```Invoke-WebRequest -Uri   "https://download.docker.com/win/stable/Docker Desktop Installer.exe" -OutFile   "$HOME\Downloads\DockerInstaller.exe"```